Mates from the Murrumbidgee

 Mates from the Murrumbidgee is a 1911 Australian silent movie.
-It is considered a lost film and was arguably the first Australian war film.
+It is considered a lost film and was arguably the first Australian war film, being set during the Boer War.

+The movie was considered a financial success at the time.

 Plot

 John, James and Mary are school friends, who grow up near the Murrumbidgee River.
 As they grow up both John and James fall for Mary, but Mary loves John.
 John and James work as drovers then join the Australian Lighthorse during the Second Boer War, both fighting for the New South Wales Lancers.
-While fighting with the Boers, James is seriously wounded.
+While fighting with the Boers, John is seriously wounded.
+James comes back to Australia, says that John is dead, and marries Mary.

 Mary ends up poisoning herself and one of the friends shoots the other.

 The film includes a charge at Majuba Hill (even though that took place during the First Boer War).
 This was done "for the sake of the picturesque".